vechain/grant-program/applications/VeRoyalties.md

-# VeChain General Grant Application Template
+# VeChain grant application

 ## Project Overview

-- Project: The name of the project
+- Project: VeRoyalties
-- Team Name: Legal name of your team
+- Team Name: VeRoyalties
 - Payment Address: USDT (ERC 20) payment address.
-We don't accept payments for the program in other currencies at this stage.

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*
+0x66646b0d409c2f91f571ae91140a2da74e7f32c1

 ### Overview

-Please provide the following:
-- A brief description of the project.
-- An indication of why your team is interested in creating this project within the VeChain Ecosystem.
+- VeRoyalties is a project aiming to democratise real estate investment and allow anyone in the world to access the biggest market on the planet while having the utmost transparency, security and sustainability.
+VeRoyalties is the first NFT/Real Estate project built on the VeChain blockchain.

+Whether you are an established real estate investor or not, VeRoyalties offers everyone the opportunity to buy and sell NFTs allowing access to real estate royalties in a secure, transparent and environmentally friendly way.

+- We love the VeChain community being retail investors ourselves for a long time, we totally share the values you convey (Transparency, sustainability, security, trust) and it makes sense for us to build here.

+Moreover there are competitive advantages like low gas fees, fee delegation technology, faster transaction confirmation times, green blockchain.

 - If relevant, an indication of how you will integrate tools and features (e.g., Sync2/Connex, fee delegation protocols, MTT, etc) to enhance your project.

 ### Project Details